College of Podiatric Medicine Safety & Security

 Kent State University's Care Teams are cross-divisional crisis management committees that collaboratively assesses and coordinates a response to students identified as reasonably posing a potential threat to self, others, or the University community.
 Referrals can be made to the Dean of Students at 330.672.4050.
 The Dean of Students can also serve as a resource or coordinate a unified institutional response along with the regional campus' Care Teams.

-This program is a collaborative effort by Kent State University Counseling and Psychological Services, University Health Services, the Office of the Vice President for Enrollment Management and Student Affairs, and KSU Police Services.
+This program is a collaborative effort by Kent State University Counseling and Psychological Services, The DeWeese Health Center, the Office of the Vice President for Enrollment Management and Student Affairs, and KSU Police Services.
 The initiative aims to support individuals in need by educating University community members on protocols and resources designed to assist in disruptive situations or with distressed individuals.